Tombkn/WaveIt/README.md

 Parameters:

-    Autoswitch:  Autoswitch: Go into the comp and place all the textures you want inside the Autoswitch base.
+Autoswitch: Go into the comp and place all the textures you want inside the Autoswitch base.
 Then, connect it to the switch so it automatically cycles through them.
             There is a standart ramp.
 All ramp parameters are only avaible if there is no custom ramp input.